 They’ve met 114 times in their rivalry’s history, and every single one of them is more highly contested than the next.
 This Thanksgiving week rivalry throws that well-known Mississippi hospitality out the door for a few hours when the Bulldogs and Rebels take the football field, and with the Golden Egg on the line, this game is always the first circled on every football schedule year after year, especially with Mike Leach and Lane Kiffin beginning a new chapter in 2020.

 5. Battle for the Axe: Minnesota vs. Wisconsin

 All-Time Record: Wisconsin leads 62-60-8

-The most-played rivalry in college football history (128 meetings) pits two Big Ten smash-mouth teams against each other for four hours of pure hate.
-It’s been all Badgers, as Wisconsin has won 14-straight games dating from 2004-17 before losing the game in 2018 and returning to the win column the last two seasons.
+The most-played rivalry in college football history (129 meetings) pits two Big Ten smash-mouth teams against each other for four hours of pure hate.
+It’s been all Badgers of late, as Wisconsin won 14-straight games dating from 2004-17 before losing the game in 2018 and returning to the win column the last two seasons.
 The Golden Gophers never go down without a fight as this game is regularly decided by less than 10 points.
 It’s always cold up North in November, and there’s no better way to warm up than boiling the blood with this heated rivalry with Paul Bunyan’s Axe on the line.

 4. Army vs. Navy